fkie-cad/amides/README.md

 ## Building and Using the Quickstart Environment ##

-As alternative to installing the `amides` package on your local system, we provide a `Dockerfile` to create an AMIDES quickstart environment where `amides` and all its requirements are already installed.
+As an alternative to installing the `amides` package on your local system, we provide a `Dockerfile` to create an AMIDES quickstart environment where `amides` and all its requirements are already installed.
 Building and running the quickstart environment requires a Docker installation.

-In order to build the `amides:base` image of the quickstart environment, containing `amides` and all it's dependencies,, execute the
+In order to build the `amides:base` image of the quickstart environment, containing `amides` and all its dependencies, execute the

     build_image.sh